Northeast Exceptional Local Educator Award

 PURPOSE AND BACKGROUND

-Association of Northeast Extension Directors’ (NEED) Exceptional Local Educator Award (ELEA) is given annually to celebrate an Extension educator or agent who provides leadership for the delivery of an exceptional program that is focused on the community level, responds directly to local issues or needs, and engages in exceptional program planning and assessment.
-A nominated individual may deliver the program alone or be a member of a program team.
+Association of Northeast Extension Directors’ (NEED) Exceptional Local Educator Award (ELEA) celebrates an Extension professional who provides leadership for the delivery of an exceptional, locally responsive, and robustly evaluated program at the community level.
+The nominee may deliver the program alone or be a member of a program team.

-This award is intended to parallel the ECOP Excellence in Extension award which often recognizes individuals with a large scholarship portfolio and statewide leadership responsibilities.
-Nominations should not be submitted to both programs.
+This award is intended to parallel the ECOP Excellence in Extension award, which is built to recognize individuals with large scholarship portfolios and statewide leadership responsibilities.
+Nominations should not be submitted to both programs in the same year.

 WHAT IS A PROGRAM?
 For the purposes of the ELEA, an Extension program is defined as a group or series of presentations, workshops, functions, demonstrations or other events and activities that form a comprehensive outreach, community coordination, or education curriculum, methodology or process that—along with associated resources—facilitate learning and/or behavioral change in audiences over time.
-For example, a conference developed and offered to address nutrition needs for teens would be an event rather than a program.
-The conference, however, may be one of many components that make up an Extension Teen Nutrition Program.
+For example, a conference developed and offered to address nutritional needs for teens would be an activity rather than a program.

-PROCESS FOR SUBMITTING NOMINATIONS: Each NEED member, including 1890 ex-officio members, may endorse and submit one ELEAnomination per cycle for an individual as outlined above.
-Only NEED members may endorse and submit nominations.
-Extension personnel are encouraged to make recommendations to their NEED member by providing them a nomination package as outlined below.
-Self-recommendations are encouraged.
-Nominations will be managed, reviewed, and awarded by the NEED Awards Review Committee.
+WHAT IS THE PROCESS FOR SUBMITTING NOMINATIONS?
+Every northeast LGU may endorse and submit one ELEAnomination per cycle.
+Only NEED representatives may endorse and submit nominations.
+Extension personnel are encouraged to make recommendations to their NEED representative by providing them a nomination package as outlined below.
+Self-nominations are encouraged.
+Nominations will be managed, reviewed, and recommended by the NEED Awards Review Committee.

 NOMINATION FORMAT & DETAILS